OwnerDavid Brunson

 Seating Capacity2

-Conversion CostIn total, less than the 1981 asking price.
+Conversion CostIn total, about the 1981 asking price.

-Additional FeaturesThis car also has the optional sunroof which is fun on nice days.
+Additional FeaturesThis car also has the optional sunroof.

 I haven't had this much fun driving a car since I was 16.
 These little cars don't exactly have a Cadillac ride, but they are fantastic in their own way.
-I drive it to work everyday, do all of my errands, and run kids everwhere in it.
-If you live in an area where 40 mph speed limits are common, this car is very practical and a scream to drive.
-Besides plugging it in at night and watering the batteries every two weeks, the only other "problem", if you want to call it that, is having to answer everyone's questions.
+I drive it to work everyday and use it for all of my errands.
+If you live in an area where 40-45 mph speed limits are common, this car is very practical and a scream to drive.
+Besides plugging it in at night and watering the batteries every two weeks, the only other "problem", if you want to call it that, is answering everyone's questions.
 I can't even go to the grocery without people wanting to stop and talk.
 They follow me taking cell phone pictures and even get out of their cars at stoplights to have a look.
-It's all pretty cool!
+It has been great fun!

 code by jerry